pierstu/braids_tht/README.md

 - Firmware and bootloader for [SoundForce THT Braids](http://sound-force.nl/?page_id=3179)

+- simple mirror for `build` folders, you'll probably only need the binaries (.hex, .wav)

 - edited with def for recommended 12-bit DACs

 - ## *Not checked, my orders didnt arrive yet*